-- Maintain proper CLEARANCE to all lines and objects - Wear Personal Protective Equipment: Fall protection; Eye protection; Insulating: gloves, sleeves, and hard hat; & Special clothing - Cover all lines with insulated line hose or insulating blankets - DO NOT Depend on machine covers for insulation Plastic or fiberglass covers offer limited electrical insulation.
-Plastic or finergiass covers one finined electron incomments.
+- Maintain proper CLEARANCE to all lines and objects - Wear Personal Protective Equipment: Fall protection; Eye protection; Insulating: gloves, sleeves, and hard hat; & Special clothing - Cover all lines with insulated line hose or insulating blankets - DO NOT Depend on machine covers for insulation - Plastic or fiberglass covers offer limited electrical insulation.
 Covers are NOT tested, certified, or maintained as insulating.
 463602A